F

 Cost Of Living Quick Facts

-• The cost of living in Bound Brook is equal to the New Jersey average
+• The cost of living in Bound Brook is 1% lower than the New Jersey average

 • New Jersey general sales tax is 30% higher than the national average